-Option Action AWS cross account The Amazon access key ID associated with the AWS role that will be used for account. accesskey AWS cross account The Amazon secret key associated with the AWS role that will be used for account adsecretkey ministration.
-Service account exter- The Amazon external ID that should be used by the Ark service user. nalid Service account The Amazon Role ARN (resource name) that should be used by the Ark service user rolearn when performing management functions on behalf of Ark.
-Enable self registra- If the Ark console should allow self-registration for Ark users. tion Azure application reg- The application ID associated with the Azure account that hosts the Ark console. istration ID Azure active directory The directory ID associated with the Azure account that hosts the Ark console.
-ID Azure storage account The Azure block storage account you wish to use with this Ark server.
+Option Action AWS cross account The Amazon access key ID associated with the AWS role that will accesskey be used for account.
+AWS cross account The Amazon secret key associated with the AWS role that will be secretkey used for account administration.
+Service account externalid The Amazon external ID that should be used by the Ark service user.
+Service account rolearn The Amazon Role ARN (resource name) that should be used by the Ark service user when performing management functions on behalf of Ark.
+Enable self registration If the Ark console should allow self-registration for Ark users.
+Azure application The application ID associated with the Azure account that hosts registration ID the Ark console.

+Azure active directory ID The directory ID associated with the Azure account that hosts the Ark console. the Ark Console.
+Azure storage account The Azure block storage account you wish to use with this Ark server.
 Azure subscription ID The Azure account that hosts the Ark console.
 OpenStack admin role The name of the OpenStack administrative user.
-OpenStack identity The location of the OpenStack identity service endpoint. service endpoint Service account ID The name of the service account on the console's backing database.
-Service account pass- The password for the postgres user on the console's backing database. word
+OpenStack identity service endpoint The location of the OpenStack identity service endpoint.
+Service account ID The name of the service account on the console's backing database.
+Service account password The password for the postgres user on the console's backing database.

-Fig. 6: The General tab
+Figure 2.6 - The General tab.